 Canada has been a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") since 1992.
 Since its inception, the UNFCCC has instigated numerous policy experiments with respect to climate governance.
 On April 22, 2016, 197 countries signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
 As of December 23, 2019, 187 of the 197 parties to the convention have ratified the Paris Agreement.
-In December 2018, the United Nations annual Conference of the Parties took place in Madrid, Spain.
-The Conference concluded with the attendees delaying decisions about a prospective carbon market and emissions cuts until the next climate conference in Glasgow in 2020.
-However, the European Union reached an agreement about "The European Green New Deal" that aims to lower emissions to zero by 2050.
+In 2016, Canada committed to reducing its emissions by 30% below 2005 levels by 2030.
+In 2021, Canada updated its original commitment by pledging to reduce emissions by 40-45% below 2005 levels by 2030, and to net-zero by 2050.